rajeshduggal/rajduggal.com/content/articles/free-web-accessibility-audit/index.md

 ## Step 2: Open the Lighthouse tab

-* Click the icon that contains two arrows pointing to the right.
+* Click the icon with two arrows pointing towards the right.
 ![lighthouse](lighthouse.png)

 * You will know you're in the right place, when the Lighthouse tab is underlined and in a blue font colour.
 Like this...